D-LNBot: A Scalable, Cost-Free and Covert Hybrid Botnet on Bitcoin's Lightning Network: Evaluation and Analysis

 We sent this command using both of the encoding methods we proposed earlier.
 For Huffman coding, we compared several different base number systems.
 The best result was obtained by using the Quaternary numeral system, the codebook of which is shown in Table \ref{tab:quaternaryhuffman}.

-\textbf{Cost Analysis:} The botmaster spent 2813 satoshi for sending the SYN flooding attack command using the ASCII encoding while this cost is only 215 satoshi with the Huffman coding.
-Table \ref{tab:ASCII} gives details about the number of payments and how many satoshi have been sent in each payment.
+\textbf{Cost Analysis:} To calculate the cost of sending a command, we need to encode each character with its corresponding satoshi value.
+To give an example; the command \texttt{sudo} would be encoded as (115,117,100,111) with ASCII and (2,3,4,2,1,1,2,2,4,2,3,2) with Huffman where each value represents the satoshi amount of the payment.
+As can be seen in Table \ref{tab:ASCII}, to send the SYN flooding attack command, the botmaster spent 2,813 satoshi using the ASCII encoding and only 215 satoshi using the Huffman coding.
+Table \ref{tab:ASCII} shows how many payments were sent for each piece of the command as well as the total satoshi spent for sending the whole command for both encoding methods.
 While in both cases the botmaster will be reimbursed at the very end, we would like to note that the lifetime of the channels is closely related with these costs.
 In case of the ASCII encoding, the initial funds will be spent faster and the botmaster needs to reconfigure (or rebalance) the channels for continuous operation of the botnet.
 In case of the Huffman coding, this is not the case as the consumption of the channel funds is much slower.
 So, we can see that if channel lifetime is an important factor for the botmaster, the Huffman coding could be preferred.
 In other words, the Huffman coding gives the botmaster the ability to perform more attacks without creating high capacity channels.

 However, the situation is reverse in case of routing fees.
 According to our experiments in LN, the average forwarding fee for payments was 4 satoshi.
 Taking this into account, the total forwarding fee for sending the SYN flooding attack command for different number of C\&C servers is shown in Table \ref{tab:routingfees}.
 The increase in the routing fees is linear for both the ASCII and Huffman coding.
-For 100 C\&C servers, total routing fee paid is only 0.000176 Bitcoin for ASCII while it is 0.000432 Bitcoin for the Huffman coding.
+For 100 C\&C servers, total routing fee paid is only 17,600 satoshi for ASCII while it is 43,200 satoshi for the Huffman coding.
 This indicates that routing fees with Huffman is 2.45 times higher than ASCII.
 However, the satoshi spent for sending the actual command is 13 times less than ASCII.
 Thus, if the botmaster is willing to open channels with higher capacities, it is more feasible to run the botnet using the ASCII method because of the less routing fees paid.